eclipsesource/tabris-js/doc/layout.md

 ## Device Independent Pixels

 The density of a device's display can be accessed by `window.devicePixelRatio`.
 The value represents the number of native pixels per Device Independent Pixel.

+## Known issues

+* Aligning widgets with the bottom attribute may lead to an expansion of the parent widget on Android.
+* Aligning widgets on widgets that are themselves aligned on a baseline does not work correctly on Android.
+* Retrieving the bounds of widgets that have been transformed reflects the position defined by layoutData on Android but the actual (translated) position on iOS.
+* Setting a transformation on a widget may influence its layout on iOS 7.
+A workaround is to provide an absolute position for the widget (left, top, width, height).